falk-m/blog/2024/02-file-access-api/README.md

 ---
-tags:
+title: 'store and play video files from the local file system'
+taxonomy:
+    tag:
         - js
-date: 2024-01-24
+date: '24-01-2024'
 ---

-# store and play video files from the local file system

 For one of my next projects, I have to cache large files locally on the device to use them also in offline mode.